Run your first scan

 Step 4: View and share your report

-Open the report in your browser to see what it contains.
+Open the report in Burp's browser to see what it contains.
 This is useful for reporting the results of your scans to colleagues or clients.

 You've just performed your first scan using Burp Suite and generated a report of your findings.